bencalder/urbit-constitution-client/README.md

 #### `readKeys(shipAddress, callback)`
-Returns the keys for `shipAddress`
+Returns the keys for ship at `shipAddress`

 #### `readIsSpawnProxy(shipAddress, ethAddress, callback)`